ABOUT | SOBRE

 Victoria Rodriguez, she/they

-Victoria is a neurodivergent queer femme descendant of colonial Christian settlers, African Diaspora and Indigenous Maya.
-Born to the Southside of Providence and the proud child of immigrants from São Miguel & Guatemala, Victoria has evolved into an Intersectional Human and Environmental Rights Activist and Community Organizer.
-She has worked for a decade in direct service to RI’s most marginalized youth gaining access with a BA in Sociology from Albertus Magnus College.
-Having been a Crisis Interventionist, Academic Support Specialist, and STEAM Multilingual Program Coordinator she has met the young people of RI’s Urban Core exactly where they are.
-For the past four years Victoria has focused her activism as a Social Justice Facilitator using the power of story centered dialogue in her mission to reclaim and create access to a healthy quality of life, for all kin.
-In 2019 she co-founded Facilitate Change, a social justice facilitation and coaching organization dismantling systems of privilege and oppression through community organizing and dialogue based education.
+Victoria is a neurodivergent queer femme born to the Southside of Providence and the proud descendant of immigrants from São Miguel & Guatemala.
+Victoria's work has been rooted in Intersectional Human and Environmental Activisim and Community Organizing.
+For the past seven years Victoria has focused her activism as a Social Justice Facilitator using the power of story centered dialogue in her mission to reclaim and create access to a healthy quality of life, for all kin.
+In 2019 she co-founded Facilitate Change, a social justice facilitation and coaching organization.
 She believes that with a focus on individual storytelling we are better able to put our social justice work into practice daily.
-She currently serves as Co Founder & Change Facilitator for Facilitate Change.

 After spending sixteen years working in theater, film and TV in New York City, Jenny Peek moved to Providence, RI to start the organization that became The Manton Avenue Project (a replication of The 52nd Street Project, her favorite NYC volunteer opportunity).